Code-Institute-Submissions/CitiesInCountries/documentation/Code Documentation and Walkthrough.md

 [(Js) - Production Code: maps.js](https://github.com/NaoiseGaffney/CitiesInCountries/blob/master/assets/scripts/maps.js)

-These 2 function calls are for the customised Naviagational Controls and are saved in a separate file described below, mapControls.js.
+These 2 function calls are for the customised Navigational Controls and are saved in a separate file described below, mapControls.js.

 ```
 	initZoomControl(map);